xerris/terraform-vpn-control-tower/README.md

 ## Overview

-This Terraform Script will show us how to configure and share a VPN accross multiple accounts.
+This Terraform Script will show us how to configure and share a VPN accross multiple accounts, also this script needs be applied from localhost/workstation and not to be part of a CI/CD pipeline. (**ONE TIME SCRIPT**)

 You'll find a folder named `envs` that contains the values for our environments.